As migration experts, the ShareGate team decided to test out the latest version of the SPMT so we could give you our overall impressions.

 Performance, logging and support

-Support: No built-in support available for the free SPMT.
-Support for data migrations to SharePoint Online is available through Microsoft's FastTrack service (paid program).
+- Support: No built-in support available for the free SPMT.
+Support for data migrations to SharePoint Online is available through Microsoft’s FastTrack service (at no additional cost benefit with the purchase of an eligble SKU).